Skip page header and navigation

 Visitor characteristics

-• In 2022, there were almost more than twice as many male than female visitors from India.
-Two-in-three visits were made by Indian residents aged 25-54 years old.
+• In 2023, there were almost more than twice as many male than female visitors from India.
+Almost two-in-three visits were made by Indian residents aged 25-54 years old.

 • 33% of holiday visitors (excluding British expats) are making a repeat visit to Britain (within ten years).